 - Should have decent locking connectors, like SMAs.

 - Must have a (3.3,5,12) V power input

-- It's a very compact and hackable little PA, so it works nicely in one of our RF side chambers in the avionics system.
+It's a very compact and hackable little PA, so it should work nicely for mounting in one of our RF side chambers in the avionics system.